top of page

 The Problem

-Through the continuous product discovery framework, our team identified usability issues with the search feature, a core component of the user experience.
-The search functionality enables users to find suppliers based on location, certifications, EDG data, and product offerings.
-However, usability tests revealed that users struggled with selecting appropriate search terms, filtering options, and interpreting search results.
-This confusion negatively impacted their ability to efficiently find relevant suppliers.
+Usability tests showed that users were struggling with search.
+Core component of the user experience, search helps users find suppliers based on location, certifications, ESG data, and product offerings.
+It turned out users were having trouble selecting appropriate search terms, filters, and interpreting results.
+This confusion made it difficult to find relevant suppliers.

 The Goal

-The objective was to redesign and improve the search experience:
+The objective was to redesign and improve the search experience by making it more intuitive and simple.

 My Approach